kyma-project/template-repository/README.md

 ## Installation

 > Explain the steps to install your project.
+If there are multiple installation options, mention the recommended one and include others in a separate document.
 Create an ordered list for each installation task.
 >
 > If it is an example README.md, describe how to build, run locally, and deploy the example.
 Format the example as code blocks and specify the language, highlighting where possible.
 Explain how you can validate that the example ran successfully.
 For example, define the expected output or commands to run which check a successful deployment.
 >